Iss Pyaar Ko Kya Naam Doon?: Plot

-Heartbroken, Khushi agrees to marry Shyam, unaware of his marriage to Anjali.
+Arnav and Khushi's growing closeness culminates during Diwali where they almost kiss, but Arnav, horrified at his loss of control and fearing vulnerability, announces his marriage with Lavanya instead.
+A heartbroken Khushi agrees to marry Shyam.
 When Arnav learns of Khushi's engagement, jealousy and anger resurface.
-Meanwhile, Arnav's cousin, Akash falls in love with Payal and wedding preparations begin.
+Meanwhile, Arnav's cousin, Akash, falls in love with Payal, causing Arnav and Khushi to form a truce - they bring Akash and Payal together and convince their respective families of the match.
+The wedding preparations begin.